-\section{\texttt{DobLIX} Design}
+\section{\texttt{DOBLIX} DESIGN}

 In this section, we describe how \texttt{DobLIX} is designed to speed up lookup queries.
-We first dive into the general architecture and core concepts of \texttt{DobLIX} (\S~\ref{sec:design:arch} and \S~\ref{sec:design:overview}).
-To align index modeling with dual objectives, \texttt{DobLIX} utilizes two LI approaches: it modifies the existing Piecewise Linear Approximation (PLA) method~\cite{kipf2020radixspline} by adjusting the spline operations to incorporate new objective functions, and introduces a novel indexing strategy called Piecewise Regression Approximation (PRA), which improves performance by effectively managing modeling errors (\S~\ref{sec:design:li}). \texttt{DobLIX} incorporates a string-compatible LI solution capable of handling variable-size KVs.
-To optimize the last-mile search process, it transfers model knowledge to narrow the search range and simplifies key comparisons by focusing solely on a limited part of the key bits decodable as an integer (\S~\ref{sec:design:lastmile}).
-Furthermore, it utilizes a reinforcement learning (RL) tuning agent to dynamically determine optimal parameters, such as the maximum approximation error of the allowed model and block size, and to select between the PLA and PRA algorithms (\S~\ref{sec:design:agent}).
+We begin by outlining \texttt{DobLIX}'s architecture and main ideas (\S\ref{sec:design:arch}, \S\ref{sec:design:overview}).
+To meet dual objectives, \texttt{DobLIX} uses two LI methods: The Piecewise Linear Approximation (PLA) method modifies spline definition rules to consider both objectives, while Piecewise Regression Approximation (PRA) improves performance by effectively managing modeling errors (§~\ref{sec:design:li}). \texttt{DobLIX} incorporates a string-compatible LI solution capable of handling variable-size KVs.
+To optimize the last-mile search process, it transfers model knowledge to narrow the search range and simplifies key comparisons by focusing solely on a limited part of the key bits decodable as an integer (\S\ref{sec:design:lastmile}).
+Furthermore, it uses an RL agent to adjust parameters like max error and block size, and to choose between PLA and PRA (\S\ref{sec:design:agent}).